Authors: Presocratic Discussions, Peculiar

 Quadrature of the Parabola (complete translation).

-On the Equilibria of Planes, Book I and comments of Eutocius (complete translation)
+On the Equilibria of Planes with the comments of Eutocius (complete translation)

 1: using the principle of the balance and treating a plane as slivers of